 Five dead, many injured as train slams into bus near Tunis

-At least five people were killed and more than 50 injured on Wednesday when a train slammed into a public bus before dawn near Tunis, the Tunisian interior ministry said.
-The articulated bus was torn in two when it was struck on the tracks at around 6:00 am near Sidi Fathallah, about 10 kilometres south of the Tunisian capital.
+At least five people were killed and more than 30 injured on Wednesday when a train slammed into a public bus near Tunis, the Tunisian interior ministry said.
+The bus was torn in two when it was struck on the tracks around 7:00 am local time near Sidi Fathallah, about 10 kilometres south of the Tunisian capital.

 Discussions